lyhistory/lyhistory.github.io/docs/vuepress/docs/software/bigdata/flink.md

 # If above commend executed successfully, it will gracefully quit.

 # Start the NameNode (the first NameNode started will be the active NameNode).
-./bin/hdfs --daemon start namenode
+./bin/hdfs --daemon start namenode  / sbin/hadoop-daemon.sh start namenode

 # If this is the host for standby NameNode (only execute in hosts other than active namenode)
 # Copy metadata from formatted NameNode to this NameNode.
 ./bin/hdfs namenode -bootstrapStandby
 # Start the NameNode (the NameNodes started later will be standby NameNodes).
-./bin/hdfs --daemon start namenode
+./bin/hdfs --daemon start namenode / sbin/hadoop-daemon.sh start namenode

+此时两个NameNode都是standby模式，需要强制转换一个
+bin/hdfs haadmin -transitionToActive --forcemanual nn1
+##查看一下状态
+bin/hdfs haadmin -getServiceState nn1
+bin/hdfs haadmin -getServiceState nn2

 #In all hosts, start the DataNode.
 ./bin/hdfs --daemon start datanode

 #Initialize Zookeeper state (execute the following command in only one of the hosts).
 ./bin/hdfs zkfc -formatZK
 #In all hosts, start the ZKFailoverController.